Skip to content

 1. Preparing Your Ingredients

-• Thaw and Prep Seafood: If you’re using frozen shrimp or crab, thaw them thoroughly.
+• If you’re using frozen shrimp or crab, thaw them thoroughly.
 After thawing, use paper towels to gently dry them and eliminate any extra moisture.

-• Chop Vegetables: Dice the onion and celery finely to ensure that the vegetables cook evenly.
-For the garlic, mince it into small pieces so it releases its aromatic oils during sautéing.
+• Dice the onion and celery finely to ensure that the vegetables cook evenly.
+For the garlic, mince it into small pieces

 2. Cooking the Seafood Stuffing

-• Sauté Aromatics: Start by melting the butter in a large skillet over medium heat.
+• Start by melting the butter in a large skillet over medium heat.
 Once melted, add the chopped onion, celery, and minced garlic.
-Sauté the vegetables until they soften and become fragrant

-• Cook the Seafood: After the vegetables have softened, incorporate the diced shrimp and crab meat into the skillet.
+• After the vegetables have softened, incorporate the diced shrimp and crab meat into the skillet.
 Stir them in and cook for about 2-3 minutes or until the shrimp turns pink.

-• Add the Seasonings: Sprinkle in the Old Bay seasoning, fresh parsley, and lemon juice.
-These ingredients will not only season the seafood but also give it a bright, zesty flavor.
+• Sprinkle in the Old Bay seasoning, fresh parsley, and lemon juice.

-• Incorporate the Breadcrumbs: Gradually stir in the breadcrumbs, allowing them to absorb the flavorful moisture from the seafood and vegetables.
+• Gradually stir in the breadcrumbs, allowing them to absorb the flavorful moisture from the seafood and vegetables.
+Stir continuously to ensure the breadcrumbs

 Keyword seafood stuffing, holiday, Thanksgiving, Christmas, Easter, Southern, comforting, festive